 Bald eagle (Haliaeetus leucocephalus)

-The bald eagle, with a wingspan of over two metres, making it the largest bird in this area, is a magnificent animal.
-We are extremely privileged to be home to such marvelous creatures.
-For this reason, among many others, if you see an eagle or even just a nest, we encourage you to admire them from afar.
-COSEWIC (the Committee on the Status of Endangered Wildlife in Canada) has classified bald eagles and golden eagles as not at risk, but these species do have a high mortality rate.
-Close to 50% of eagles do not survive the first year.
-Eagle populations have recovered significantly from low numbers in the 60’s and 70’s when their reproduction rate was reduced as a result of the widespread use of the pesticide DDT.
+The magnificent bald eagle, with a wingspan of over two metres, is the largest bird in this area.
+While not a species at risk, the bald eagle does have a high mortality rate.
+Close to 50% of eagles do not survive their first year.
+Eagle populations have recovered significantly from low numbers in the 60s and 70s when their reproduction rate was reduced as a result of the widespread use of the pesticide DDT.

 The bald eagle is regularly seen in the park, particularly along the shoreline of Lake Superior.